The Black Death – everything you need to know

 The plague had broken out many times in the region where it originated but it would usually burn out before it could be spread very far, with other words, some people would get sick but then die before others got infected.

-In the 1330s the marmots and their fleas came in contact with humans again, possibly because weather had either caused marmot numbers to explode or extremely diminish, both cases would have resulted in fleas needing to find new hosts, as they had done for centuries, but this time something changed.
+In the 1330s the marmots and their fleas came in contact with humans again, possibly because weather had either caused marmot numbers to explode or extremely diminish, or because locals hunted them, both cases would have resulted in fleas needing to find new hosts, as they had done for centuries, but this time something changed.

 Trade routes went through this area, travellers following for instance the famous silk road had passed here but in the 1330s the Pax Mongolica caused even more trade and traffic and also large groups of quickly moving refugees and armies.